 Can I get life insurance if I have a high-risk job?

-Possibly, but you may have to pay higher premiums.
-Your ability to get coverage depends on what job you have, what other risks you face and what insurer you’re applying with.
+Yes — but you can expect to pay a higher premium.
+Your ability to get coverage depends on the job you have, other risks you face in your daily life, and which insurer you’re applying with.

 Can I get life insurance if I work in another country?